MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Graph-Regularized Energy Functions Infused with Sampling

 \subsection{Notable Limiting Cases}

-We first consider setting $\gamma = 0$, in which case the resulting energy completely decouples across each subgraph such that we can optimize each independently.
+We first consider setting $\gamma = 0$, in which case the resulting energy completely decouples across each subgraph such that we can optimize each independently, $s\!=\!1,\ldots,m$.
 Under such conditions, the only cross-subgraph dependency stems from the shared base model weights $W$ which are jointly trained.
 Hence $\ell_{\text{muse}}^s(Y_s)$ is analogous to a full graph energy as in (\ref{eq:full-graph-energy}) with $\m{G}$ replaced by $\m{G}_s$.
-In Section \ref{sec:convergence} we will examine convergence conditions for the full bilevel optimization process over all $Y_s$ and $W$ that follows from the $\gamma = 0$ assumption.
+We remark that there exists non-isomorphic graphs such that the induced full-graph energies from (\ref{eq:full-graph-energy}) have equivalent minima, and yet the corresponding $\{ \ell^s_{\text{muse}}(Y_s) \}_{s=1}^m$ from (\ref{eq:zero-gamma-subgraph-energy}) do not; see \Cref{sec:expressivity} for additional analysis and examples.
+Hence in this sense the sampling-based energy has the potential to be \textit{more expressive than the original}, and need not be viewed as merely an approximation thereof.
+In Section \ref{sec:convergence} we will examine convergence conditions for the full bilevel optimization process over all $Y_s$ and $W$ that follows the $\gamma = 0$ assumption.
 We have also found that this simplified setting performs well in practice; see \Cref{sec:gamma-ablation} for ablations.

-At the opposite extreme when $\gamma = \infty$, we are effectively enforcing the constraint $Y_s = \mu_s$ for all $s$.
-As such, we can directly optimize all $Y_s$ out of the model leading to the reduced $M$-dependent energy Per the definition of $\{\mu_s\}_{s=1}^m$ and the correspondence with unique node-wise elements of $M$, this scenario has a much closer resemblance to full graph training with the original $\m{G}$.
+At the opposite extreme when $\gamma = \infty$, we are effectively enforcing the constraint $Y_s = \mu_s, \forall s$.
+As such, we can directly optimize all $Y_s$ out of the model leading to the reduced $M$-dependent energy

+Per the definition of $\{\mu_s\}_{s=1}^m$ and the correspondence with unique node-wise elements of $M$, this scenario has a much closer resemblance to full graph training with the original $\m{G}$.
 In this regard, as long as a node from the original graph appears in at least one subgraph, then it will have a single, unique embedding in (\ref{eq:inf-gamma-subgraph-energy}) aligned with a row of $M$.

 Moreover, we can strengthen the correspondence with full-graph training via the suitable selection of the offline sampling operator $\Omega$.
 In fact, there exists a simple uniform sampling procedure such that, at least in expectation, the energy from (\ref{eq:inf-gamma-subgraph-energy}) is equivalent to the original full-graph version from (\ref{eq:full-graph-energy}), with the role of $M$ equating to $Y$.
 More concretely, we present the following (all proofs are deferred to \Cref{sec:proofs}):